rig0/PCSX-2-Steam/README.md

 **Installation**
 ----------------
-In order for this program to work correctly the folder hierchy must be as follows.
+In order for this program to work correctly the folder hierarchy must be as follows.

 1. Please create the following folders and subfolders: